Camp Sustainability Needs Assessment

 The environmental science students involved in this research have a wide range of interests and backgrounds, including renewable resources, toxicology, marine science, urban ecology, sustainable materials, and environmental law and policy.
 Their faculty mentors, Dr. Lincoln Larson at NCSU and Dr. Barry Garst at Clemson, have both worked in the outdoor recreation research world for years and are guiding the students as they develop, administer and analyze the survey.

-Show your support for sustainable development in the camp community by sharing this opportunity with other camp professionals on social media @gogreencamps #gogreencamps
+Show your support for sustainable development in the camp community by sharing this important with other camp and sustainability professionals on social media @gogreencamps #gogreencamps